seaguest/cache/README.md

 # cache
-A lightweight high-performance distributed two-level cache (in-memory + redis) with loader function library for Go.
+A lightweight high-performance distributed cache, built on top of in-memory + redis.

 This is a cache-aside pattern implementation for two-level cache, it does support multiple cache nodes, all cache nodes share one redis but maintains its own in-memory cache.
-When cache.Delete(key) is called, redis will publish deletion message to all cache nodes, then an delete action (in-memory + redis) is performed on each cache node.
+When cache.Delete(key) is called, redis will publish deletion message to all cache nodes to delete key on each cache node.

+In latest code, redis is set to lazy mode internally which means redis will keep keys for lazyFactor(256 as default)*ttl, while in-memory keeps for ttl.

 ### Installation